Korean verbs: Negation

 A verb is typically negated in Korean by using a suppletive negative form, if it exists, or by putting a negative adverb in front of it.

-There are two possible negative adverbs: mos 못 mot, and an 안. mos and an(i). mos is used for when a person or animate being subject tries to accomplish an action, that is, begins and is unable to finish it successfully. an is a more common negator which is used in all other instances.
+There are two possible negative adverbs: mos 못 mot, and an 안. mos is used for when a person or animate being subject tries to accomplish an action, that is, begins and is unable to finish it successfully. an is a more common negator which is used in all other instances.
 The two prefixes are mutually exclusive.